jlynnraz/TriviaGame/README.md

 <h2>Welcome to Jaimee Trivia!
 Can you guess all the mishaps that have happened to Jaimee?
-Try your luck, but remember you only have 90 seconds to answer all the questions! **Horrible photos of Jaimee brought to you by Jaimee's partner**
+Try your luck, but remember you only have 90 seconds to answer all the questions! **Horrible photos of Jaimee brought to you by Jaimee's partner**</h2>

   Technologies used:
   JavaScript